RedVentures/multi-dev-starter/README.md

     - [https://dnschecker.org](https://dnschecker.org/) - This is a great tool to track NS record propagation.
     - Applying changes to cloudfront will take a **few minutes**
     - If `terraform apply` is erroring with the certificates and the validation, it is most likely that the NS record configuration was not done properly or the DNS records have not propagated enough.
-- One `terraform apply` is able to complete successfully, the AWS architecture should be up and running.
+- Once `terraform apply` is able to complete successfully, the AWS architecture should be up and running.

 ## [Step] Github Secrets